Monday, September 27, 2010

 I love the rectangular ashtrays often found outside public buildings and pubs, just because they say "Smokers Please" on them.
 A passing touch of civility.

-ANZAC Day, Rock-Star Politicians, Utes, and more.
+Coming Up: ANZAC Day, Rock-Star Politicians, Utes, and more.